WillaG-E/Hash-Something-Out-Willa-G-E/README.md

 # Hash-Something-Out-Willa-G-E
 Homework #5: Hash Something Out
--Analyze the statistics you collected for each approach

 Optimization Attempt 1: Simple Sum Hash

 This method was the first attempt function so it served as a baseline to compare the rest of attempts to.
 This wasn't an effective method if you are worried about the number of collisions, since they were the highest in this method.
 Since any strings that had a similar set of characters no matter their order caused frequent collisions.

     Hash Table: Movie Title